 Table of Contents

 Xarelto is a popular anticoagulant, but it’s not the only one out there.
 If you would rather take Xarelto but for whatever reason cannot, you have other options.
 There are several alternatives to Xarelto including, Warfarin, Eliquis, and Pradaxa.
-Your doctor will determine which medication is right for you.
+If you are at risk of developing blood clots, you can save money on your prescriptions through a licensed Canadian pharmacy like Canada Pharmacy Depot.
+Talk to your doctor will determine if Xarelto is right for you.

 Why Use a Xarelto Alternative